dorotawejdman/Clear-Mind-todoapp/README.md

 # Clear-Mind-todoapp
 This is to do app which help you clear the mind.
+You can add tasks to do, and then check it to move to archival list with done tasks and see all the progress you have made.

 HTML - CSS - SASS - JavaScript

 Work in progress....

-You can ckech tis here -> clear-mind.netlify.app
+Check it here -> clear-mind.netlify.app